lzhenn/cmip6-to-wrfinterm/ReadMe.md

 * `src_v` is the name of the variable in the CMIP6 data, which is also used to form the netCDF file name.
 * `aim_v` is the name of the variable archived in WRF intermidiate file, which is used by `metgrid.exe`.
 * `units` is the unit of the variable.
 * `type` denotes the type of the variable. `3d` means 3-d variable, `2d` means 2-d variable, `2d-soil` means 2-d variable in the soil layer.
-Note that for `MPI-ESM-1-2-HR`, the soil moisture between 10-200cm is not provided by the model and we overwrote it by 0-10cm soil, a special type mark of `2d-soilr` is provided here.
+Note that for `MPI-ESM-1-2-HR`, the soil properties between 10-200cm is not provided by the model and we overwrote it by 0-10cm soil, a special type mark of `2d-soilr` is provided here.
 * `lvlmark` is the level mark of the variable. `PlevPt` means the variable is a 3-d variable with pressure level.
 * `desc` is the description of the variable.